paszu/3DSRepo/Troubleshooting.md

 1. Restore a backup to EmuNAND. *(You should have one of these)*

+#### Loading AGB_FIRM...

+1. CakesFW AGB_FIRM patching is not complete and this error is normal.
+You will need to use a [patched AGB_FIRM CIA](https://gbatemp.net/threads/390313/) for GBA game support.

 #### <a name="ts_sys_down" />Black screen on SysNAND boot after downgrading

 1. Try booting with your SD card out, and then reinserting it after booting.